Understanding cruciate ligament injury and TTA surgery

 - Physical therapy

 Follow-up radiographs are usually taken 2 months after the surgery to ensure proper healing.

-Milo’s surgery included an epidural to numb his hind limbs for 12-24 hours post-op, and he received a continuous IV infusion of hydromorphone, lidocaine, and ketamine (referred to as an HLK CRI in vet talk) for the next 48 hours to help control pain and provide optimum pain management.
+All TTA patients receive an epidural to numb the hind limbs for 12-24 hours post-op and a continuous IV infusion of hydromorphone, lidocaine, and ketamine (referred to as an HLK CRI) for the next 48 hours to help control pain and provide optimum pain management.